coffee-fueled-dev/very-coffee/packages/app/src/blog/as2/architecure/post.md

 # **An Architecture for Causally-Grounded Agentic Behavior**

-This document describes an agentic architecture built from three interacting formal subsystems:
+This document describes an agentic architecture built from three interacting subsystems:

 1. **The Offer–Bind–Port (OBP) Calculus** — the agent's causal interface to the world.
 2. **The Online Learner $\mathcal{L}$** — a structural pattern extractor over causal traces.